ellipsis-ai/ellipsis-ai.github.io/developers/actions/triggers.md

 - phrase triggers
 - regular expression triggers

-You can also decide whether each trigger should be case-sensitive (i.e. lowercase and uppercase letters must match the trigger exactly).
+You can also decide whether each trigger should be case-sensitive (whether lowercase and uppercase letters must match exactly).

-## "To Ellipsis" versus "Any message"
+## _To Ellipsis_ versus _Any message_

-For each trigger, you can decide whether someone needs to mention Ellipsis (the default), or whether any message with that text will match in a group channel.
-(One-to-one messages to Ellipsis will always trigger an action if the text matches.)
+By default, when _To Ellipsis_ is selected, a person must mention Ellipsis in a message to activate the trigger if it's in a group channel.
+(If the message is private from the user to Ellipsis, this does not apply.)

+If _Any message_ is selected, Ellipsis will respond regardless of whether it is mentioned in the message.

-**Note: a shortcut to mention Ellipsis is to start a message with three periods or the ellipsis character ("..." or "…").**
+_Note: a shortcut to mention Ellipsis is to start a message with three periods or the ellipsis character ("..." or "…")._

 ### Phrase triggers